 Tim Low is a leading expert on introduced species.
 He was the first in Australia to assess the impact of climate change on weed and pest problems, and the first to review the weed threat posed by various new biofuels crops.

-His most recent report was for the Australian Federal Police and Director of Public Prosecutions about the threats to biodiversity posed by a man caught smuggling various reptiles and fish into Australia, several of which are highly invasive elsewhere in the world, including snakehead fish and alligator snapping turtles.
+An earlier report was for the Australian Federal Police and Director of Public Prosecutions about the threats to biodiversity posed by a man caught smuggling various reptiles and fish into Australia, several of which are highly invasive elsewhere in the world, including snakehead fish and alligator snapping turtles.

 In 2017 he produced a report, Invasive Species: A Leading Threat to Australia’s Wildlife, commissioned by the Invasive Species Council, and subsequently highlighted in an article in The Australian.
 It notes that most animal extinctions in Australia have been caused by invasive species.